-What is diabetes insipidus (DI)?
+What is diabetes insipidus?

-Gestational diabetes insipidus.
-This occurs only in pregnant women when an enzyme made by the placenta
+- Gestational.
+This occurs only in pregnant women.
+In this type, an enzyme made by the placenta

 What are the symptoms of diabetes insipidus?